-Takachiho is not easily accessible by public transportation.
+Takachiho is not easily accessible by public transport.
 The best ways to visit are by car or by sightseeing bus.

 Takachiho is 140 kilometers from Miyazaki City and takes about two-and-a-half hours.
 Get onto the Higashi Kyushu Expressway (Miyazaki Route), and head north towards Nobeoka.
 After about 90 kilometers, pass the Kadokawa IC and take the Kyushu Chuo Highway at Nobeoka JCT, which becomes National Route 218 at Kurata (the end of the road).
 Stay on Route 218 for 25 kilometers, and then follow the signs for Takachiho.

 Known for its crystal-clear mountain waters, Takachiho Gorge is the pride of the area.
-Takachiko Gorge was formed over 100,000 years ago as a result of volcanic activity nearby.
+Takachiho Gorge was formed over 100,000 years ago as a result of volcanic activity nearby.
 Visitors can take a rowboat through the canyon and see the Minainotaki waterfall up close.
 Alternatively, you can view Takachiho Gorge from above along a paved path that runs along the gorge.

 Near the southern end of Takachiho Gorge are souvenir shops and a small aquarium.
 The gorge is illuminated until 10 p.m. during the warmer months.